Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 This process involves examining resumes to assess whether candidates possess the relevant skills, education, experience, and qualifications for the position.

 Typically, CV screening is used as an initial step in the recruitment process to filter out unsuitable candidates before inviting them for an interview.
-This approach helps organizations save time and resources by focusing on only those applicants who have the most potential for success.
+This approach helps organisations save time and resources by focusing on only those applicants who have the most potential for success.

 During the CV screening stage, recruiters or hiring managers may use applicant tracking systems (ATS) or other software tools to scan CVs for keywords related to essential job skills and qualifications.
 Alternatively, they may rely on manual screening techniques to identify top candidates.

-CV screening is a critical component of the recruitment process as it helps organizations quickly identify suitable candidates from a large pool of applicants while ensuring that they only interview individuals who have met minimum eligibility criteria.
+CV screening is a critical component of the recruitment process as it helps organisations quickly identify suitable candidates from a large pool of applicants while ensuring that they only interview individuals who have met minimum eligibility criteria.

 Aptitude Test